 Who generates and provides these prices at millisecond and microsecond intervals, as observed in EBS data?
 In the foreign exchange market, prices are supplied by market makers.
 However, it is unlikely that human dealers manually provide prices at such rapid intervals; it is more plausible that many prices are generated through algorithmic strategies.
-The Markets Committee (2018) reported that since 2013, over 70% of spot trading has been executed electronically.
-Essentially, this indicates that the increase in transaction frequency and the utilization of highfrequency data are occurring simultaneously with the expansion of algorithmic strategies and their adaptation to high-frequency trading (HFT).
+Essentially, this indicates that the increase in transaction frequency and the utilization of high-frequency data are occurring simultaneously with the expansion of algorithmic strategies and their adaptation to high-frequency trading.
 The widespread recognition of HFT and the increasing amount of research on this type of trading serve as evidence of the growing presence of such trading practices.
 Moreover, the Markets Committee (2020) has observed that the use of execution algorithm strategies has been on the rise for more than a decade, focusing primarily on execution algorithms.
 The surge in transaction frequency demands significant enhancements in algorithmic strategies.
 Market impacts, once deemed inconsequential and not requiring precise quantification in low-frequency algorithmic strategies, have become pivotal in high-frequency markets.